Sampling-Free Privacy Accounting for Matrix Mechanisms under Random Allocation: Conditional Composition Accountant

-Conditional composition\footnote{It is also referred to as posterior sampling in~\cite{feldman2025privacy}, following earlier work in~\cite{erlingsson2020encode}.} is a general tool for overcoming this problem of non-independence by taking an arbitrary dominating pair and upper-bounding its privacy profile with a factorizing dominating pair.
-For our purposes, we use the following formulation of conditional composition (for its relation to the general Theorem, see~\cref{appendix:proofs_conditional_composition}). \begin{restatable}{lemma}{conditionalcomposition}[Special case of Theorem 3.1 in~\cite{choquette2023privacy}] Let $P, Q$ be distributions on $\sR^{N}$.
-For every step $n \in {N}$, choose a fixed pair of distributions $P^{(n)}, Q^{(n)}$.
+Conditional composition\footnote{It is also referred to as posterior sampling in~\cite{feldman2025privacy}, following earlier work in~\cite{erlingsson2020encode}.} is a tool for overcoming this interdependence problem by taking an arbitrary dominating pair and bounding its privacy profile with a factorizing dominating pair.
+For our purposes, we use the following formulation (for its relation to the general Theorem, see~\cref{appendix:proofs_conditional_composition}). \begin{restatable}{lemma}{conditionalcomposition}[Special case of Theorem 3.1 in~\cite{choquette2023privacy}] Let $P, Q$ be distributions on $\sR^{N}$.
+For every step $n \in {N}$, choose a pair of distributions $P^{(n)}, Q^{(n)}$.
 Let $A^{(n)} \subseteq \sR^N$ refer to all ``good'' outcomes $\tilde{y}$ such that the conditional distributions $P_{y_n | \tilde{y}_{1:n-1}}$ and $Q_{y_n | \tilde{y}_{1:n-1}}$ are dominated by $P^{(n)}, Q^{(n)}$.
 Define ``bad'' outcomes $E = \bigcup\nolimits_{n=1}^N \overline{A^{(n)}}$ with probability $\delta_E = P(E)$.
-Then
+Then,

-\end{restatable} In plain terms: If we can bound the privacy of all steps independently of earlier outcomes---except for some low-probability cases $E$---then we can use standard privacy accounting at a small additional cost of $\delta_E = P(E)$.
+\end{restatable} \cref{lemma:conditional_composition} can be summarized as follows: If we can bound the privacy of all steps independently of earlier outcomes---except for some low-probability cases $E$---then we can use standard privacy accounting at a small additional cost of $\delta_E = P(E)$.

-While~\cref{lemma:conditional_composition} provides a valid composition rule, the challenge in applying it lies in (a) choosing appropriate per-step distributions $P^{(n)}, Q^{(n)}$ (b) analyzing the probability of them being a valid dominating pair for the conditional distribution at each step $n$, (c) defining a procedure for computing the per-step dominating pairs $P^{(n)},Q^{(n)}$ and slack $\delta_E$.
-We address these challenges in the following sections.
+While~\cref{lemma:conditional_composition} provides a valid composition rule, the challenge in applying it lies in (a) choosing appropriate per-step distributions $P^{(n)}, Q^{(n)}$, (b) finding a criterion for whether they are a valid dominating pair for the conditional distribution at each step $n$, (c) analyzing the probability of this criterion being violated.
+We address these challenges in~\cref{section:bad_outcome_from_dominating_pairs}.
+After that, we use these results to define an algorithm that automatically yields valid per-step dominating pairs for privacy accounting given a user-specified probability $\delta_E$ in~\cref{section:dominating_pairs_from_bad_outcome}.
 All proofs can be found in~\cref{appendix:proofs_conditional_composition}.